 Interestingly, CWStudio uses a simple senoid ramp (not squared), with good results.
 Perhaps I should add an option to the Morse page, so people could try different ramps.

-Darwin said that "nature does nothing in jumps".
+Darwin said that "nature does not jump".
 In the context of this page, I would say that nature does not like to jump.
 This is the essence of the improvement obtained by fading in and out.

 In nature, the only kind of wave that can travel is the sinusoidal wave.
 It does not matter whether it is a sound wave, a radio wave, etc. Due to this, the spectral analysis (like the figures shown above) is only concerned about sinusoidal waves.
 We can conceive square or triangular waves, but they can't be played by a loudspeaker, not heard by our ears.